dbayardAWS/kinesis-labs/lab1/README.md

 * Expand Snapshots and disable them

-* Expand Monitoring and enable Cloudwatch Logging
+* Expand Monitoring and enable Cloudwatch Logging.
+Leave the level of logging to WARN for now.

+Hint: if you need to debug why your KDAJ application isn't working, you may need to change this INFO at a later point.

 * Click the Update button